buswedg/ansible-playbooks/docker-backup-volumes/README.md

 # docker-backup-volumes

-Ansible playbook which created backups of docker volumes on host.
+Ansible playbook which creates backups of docker volumes on host.

 ## Usage